 The parties must be treated with equality and each party must be given a reasonable opportunity of presenting the party’s case.

+Note for this section:

-Note: This section differs from the Model Law to the extent that it requires a party to be given a “reasonable”, instead of “full”, opportunity of presenting the party’s case.
+This section differs from the Model Law to the extent that it requires a party to be given a “reasonable”, instead of “full”, opportunity of presenting the party’s case.

 19. Determination of rules of procedure (cf. Model Law Art 19)